eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### LACCHAIN

+`LACChain` is an initiative by IDB Lab (part of the Inter-American Development Bank) to accompany and accelerate the development of the blockchain ecosystem in Latin America.
+It aims to establish national consortiums in the region, to develop and promote standards for interoperability of networks, and to develop and maintain interoperable blockchain infrastructures.

 * * *

 ### LatamLink

+`LatamLink` is a voluntary regional alliance led by Latin American technology companies.
+We develop an EOSIO-based testnet for the LACChain network to highlight the benefits of this technology.
+LatamLink deploys a public permissioned version of EOSIO technology for Latin American developers and organizations to test their decentralized applications and infrastructure.

 * * *

 ### Latency

+Period of time that elapses between the communication of a packet through the network.

 * * *

 ### Launch

+The term used to signify the beginning of a blockchain.

 * * *

 ### LIB (Last irreversible block)

+A block is considered irreversible (i.e. immutable) on an EOSIO based blockchain when 2/3rd of the currently elected block producers have acknowledged it.

 * * *